codefoster/codefoster.com/source/_drafts/netflixstage1.md

 Now for query selections, we can just do something like q("#myelementid").

 Now open home.html, home.js, and home.css.
-We're going to be in those three file for a while.
+We&#39;re going to be in those three file for a while.

 In home.js, add the following to the ready function...